commercetools/merchant-center-application-kit/.changeset/gold-tips-push.md

 '@commercetools-frontend/mc-scripts': patch
 ---

-Add support for production sourcemaps when using Vite
+Add opt-in support for production sourcemaps when using Vite, by defining the environment variable `ENABLE_EXPERIMENTAL_VITE_BUNDLER_SOURCEMAP=true`.